Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Introduction

 \section{Introduction}

-As an essential semantic primitive unit~\cite{jackendoff1992semantic} in human language, the event plays a critical role for humans to communicate efficiently with others and build up safe interaction with the world.
-Recently, to help machines understand events, the natural language processing (NLP) community has devoted great effort into event extraction~\cite{grishman2005nyu,DBLP:conf/acl/LinJHW20}, event relation extraction~\cite{DBLP:conf/acl/RothWNF18,DBLP:conf/emnlp/WangCZR20}, event schema induction~\cite{chambers-2013-event,DBLP:conf/emnlp/LiZLCJMCV20}, and event-centric knowledge graph construction~\cite{DBLP:conf/cikm/TandonMDW15,DBLP:conf/aaai/SapBABLRRSC19,DBLP:journals/corr/abs-2104-02137}.
-However, these works mostly focus on modeling \emph{horizontal} relations between events while ignoring what happens inside an event (i.e., How would a person perceive an event mention).
+As a fundamental semantic primitive unit in human language~\cite{jackendoff1992semantic}, events play a pivotal role in facilitating efficient communication among humans and safe interactions with the world.
+Recently, the natural language processing (NLP) community has made significant strides in helping machines comprehend events through various directions, such as event extraction~\cite{grishman2005nyu,DBLP:conf/acl/LinJHW20}, event relation extraction~\cite{DBLP:conf/acl/RothWNF18,DBLP:conf/emnlp/WangCZR20}, event schema induction~\cite{chambers-2013-event,dror-etal-2023-zero}, and event-centric knowledge graph construction~\cite{DBLP:conf/cikm/TandonMDW15,DBLP:journals/corr/abs-2104-02137}.
+However, most of these studies primarily concentrate on modeling \emph{horizontal} relationships between events, neglecting the internal components of an event (i.e., how an individual perceives an event mention).